facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/admonition.md

 If you are switching from `admonition` to `pymdownx.blocks.admonition`, ensure you disable `admonition` to avoid issues.
 ///

+/// tip
+If an approach like Obsidian is preferred, 10.20 adds support via the [Quotes extension](../../quotes.md) for Obsidian style callouts.
+///

 ## Overview

 Admonition blocks are an alternative to using Python Markdown's [built-in extension][admonition].
 The output is